mikejmets/iw.fss/iw/fss/README.txt

   storage strategies.
 * You need the best performances: choose the `Flat storage strategy`_ or `Directory storage strategy`_.
 * You need a storage that looks like your Plone site (in example to publish the storage directory in a read only samba or NFS share): choose the `Site storage strategy 1`_ or the `Site storage strategy 2`_.
+* If you care about CMFEdition support (means that one of the content types using FSS is versioned with CMFEditions), you should *not* use the `Site storage strategy 1`_ or the `Site storage strategy 2`_.

 See `FSS main configuration`_ to configure the best suited strategy on your Zope instance and Plone sites.